Ry Tanindrazanay malala ô!: History

-"Pastor" Rahajason is credited with writing the national anthem of Madagascar.
-He was a priest born in 1897 and died in 1971.
+Pastor Rahajason (1897-1971) is credited with writing the national anthem of Madagascar.
 He was influenced by the French colonial education system, the aim of which was to assimilate the colonised people and was part of the broader civilising mission.
 This system was designed to orient local Malagasy populations towards the French colonial project, promoting strong ties to the French language, as well as French civilisation, values and cultural preferences.
 The schools were often associated with various missionary organisations, imparting a strong religious education overtone, also accounting for Rahajason's exposure to Christianity and his subsequent decision to become a pastor.

-Norbert Raharisoa is credited with composing the national anthem of Madagascar.
+Norbert Raharisoa (1914-1963) is credited with composing the national anthem of Madagascar.
 Raharisoa was also a music teacher and professor.
-He was born in 1914 and died in 1963, shortly after the adoption of his composition.
+He died shortly after the adoption of his composition.
 He was honoured for his contributions to Malagasy culture by being featured on the 40 franc postage stamp in 1967.
-Like his colleague Rahajason, Norbert Raharisoa was raised under the French colonial education system, which explains the colonial influence on the anthem.
+Like his colleague Rahajason, Raharisoa was raised under the French colonial education system, which explains the colonial influence on the anthem.

 The national anthem was officially adopted on 27 April 1959, approximately one year before Madagascar achieved independence from France, on 26 June 1960.
 The anthem was originally written in French and Malagasy.